John C. Montana: Apalachin's aftermath

 Two years later in the summer of 1956 when Montana was 63 years old, he was named Buffalo's "Man of the Year" by the Erie Club.
 The Erie Club was an association of Buffalo police officers led by president Charles M. Basil who said the award was for "outstanding civic achievement."
 The prominent Buffalonians on the Selection Committee included District Attorney John F. Dwyer, Anthony J. Naples, Joseph Basil, and James C. Kennedy.
 In an ironic twist in Buffalo's history, the police association awarded the Mafia consiglieri as "Man of the Year."

-While Montana was an acclaimed entrepreneur who was being rewarded for a lifetime of achievements, he was involved in national Mafia politics that were beginning to get out of control.
+Montana was an entrepreneur who was involved in national Mafia politics that were becoming unmanageable.
 In Niagara Falls, Stefano Magaddino had become the figurehead "Chairman of the Mafia's Ruling Commission" in New York but had been suffering health problems.
-As Chairman of the Commission, Magaddino saw different power grabs from rival bosses in New York that led to several people being murdered or forced to retire.
+As Chairman of the Commission, Magaddino witnessed different power grabs from rival bosses in New York that led to several people being murdered or forced to retire.

 New York Mafia boss Vito Genovese wanted to call a National Conference of all Mafia leaders to sort out the disputes.
 Stefano Magaddino didn't want to kowtow to his New York rival Genovese who was becoming one of the most powerful leaders in the nation.
 Genovese wanted to call the meeting in Chicago to affirm his role atop the Mafia in New York and the East, as well as boss Sammy Giancana's role atop the Mafia in Chicago and the West Coast.
 Magaddino, however, lobbied to have the meeting held in Upstate New York, at the home of his old Castellammarese soldier-turned-boss of a smaller Northern Pennsylvania Mafia Family Joe Barbara.

 In November 1957 before the Mafia disputes could be sorted out, State Police raided Joe Barbara's ranch house near Apalachin, NY and uncovered one of the most notable Mafia meetings in history.
 Several mobsters from across the country were found inside the home.
 Many were picked up by road blocks set up by police.
 Even more mobsters allegedly ran through the woods to escape – Mafia bosses in expensive suits running in the forest.
 Buffalo captain Jimmy LaDuca was even caught in the woods and explained to police that he was simply chasing after a deer that he saw running which had intrigued him.
 While he was not caught by authorities, it was believed Stefano Magaddino was one of those people who escaped through the woods after finding his identification at the house and later hearing informants talk of his participation.